omnidotdev/rdk/README.md

 If you want to add a new XR module to be orchestrated by the overarching RDK API:

 1. Create `packages/rdk/src/[moduleName]`
-2. Add the corresponding mode/module to `XRMode.type.ts`, `XRSessionOptions.type.ts`, `XRUtils.type.ts`, and `XRSessionProvider.type.ts`.
+2. Export your module files from `packages/rdk/src/index.ts`
+3. If needed, add session compatibility checks to `XRSessionProvider`

+See the `fiducial/` and `geolocation/` modules for reference implementations.

 ### Installation